brettstl/gtm-tags/README.md

 1. Add Random Session ID as a custom dimension field in your GA setting variable

-## GA Setting Variable
+## Documentation in progress

-## IP Tracking in GTM if you use set anonymizeIp to true in GTM
+### IP Tracking in GTM if you use set anonymizeIp to true in GTM
 https://www.simoahava.com/analytics/block-internal-traffic-gtm/

-## Recude Google Analytics Payload length if it is too big
+### Recude Google Analytics Payload length if it is too big
 https://www.simoahava.com/analytics/automatically-reduce-google-analytics-payload-length/